30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 27. Kids Afternoon Tea in NYC

 We like to try something new every time we visit New York with kids.
-Our most recent trip happened coincide with Mother’s Day and my daughter’s birthday so we decided on a special afternoon tea service.
+Our most recent trip happened to coincide with Mother’s Day and my daughter’s birthday so we decided on a special afternoon tea service.

 Afternoon Tea for Kids NYC